FiorellaMoncayo/animal_adoption/diagram-bbdd.md

-## 📌 Descripción del esquema relacional
+## 📌 Relational Schema Description

-Este diagrama representa la estructura de la base de datos con cinco tablas principales:
+This diagram represents the structure of the database with five main tables:

-- **USER**: Guarda la información de los usuarios.
+- **USER**: Stores user information.
-- **SHELTER**: Representa los refugios de animales.
+- **SHELTER**: Represents animal shelters.
-- **ANIMAL**: Contiene los datos de cada animal y a qué refugio pertenece.
+- **ANIMAL**: Contains data about each animal and the shelter it belongs to.
-- **CONTACT**: Registra los contactos iniciados por usuarios con refugios.
+- **CONTACT**: Records the contacts initiated by users with shelters.
-- **ANSWER**: Guarda las respuestas de los refugios a los usuarios.
+- **ANSWER**: Stores the responses from shelters to users.

 ---